6 Things to Know About Loan Contingencies When Buying a Home

 SHARE

 If you, as the buyer, are refused mortgage financing after your purchase offer is accepted, you’ll be forced to breach the sale contract and will likely lose your earnest money deposit.
-Loan contingencies protect buyers, making purchase contracts contingent on the buyer securing mortgage approval.
+Loan contingencies, also known as financing contingencies or mortgage contingencies, make purchase contracts contingent on the buyer securing mortgage approval.

 loan contingency